 Photo: Luke Kliman Photography

 I was pleased to have stumbled upon this cake recipe for my son’s 1st birthday earlier this year.
 The best thing about this recipe is that it is egg and dairy free which makes it suitable for his brother’s egg and cow’s milk protein allergies.
 The next best thing is that the cake tastes like ‘usual’ cakes if not better!
-I personally found this recipes to be very moist.
+I personally found this recipe to be very moist.
 None of our party guests knew the difference and actually raved about how tasty the cake was.
 I was particularly excited about how well the checker-board pattern turned out!

 Before using this recipe I was using standard cake recipes and substituting milk for soy milk which was fine, but when it came to substituting the egg I was not 100% happy with the alternatives.
 I found a commercial egg replacer to be the most suitable, although the end result gave a crumbly or crummy texture regardless of how long I cooked the cake.